Patient Portal206-264-1111 Schedule Appointment

 June 10, 2025

-What is Bile and What Happens After Gallbladder Removal?
+🔹 What Is Bile and What Happens After Gallbladder Removal?

-Bile acid malabsorption (BAM) happens when your intestines can’t reabsorb the bile acids, which is what normally happens.
-This is especially problematic after gallbladder surgery.
+BAM occurs when your intestines cannot reabsorb bile acids, especially after gallbladder surgery.

-• Frequent loose stools, often after eating
+• Frequent loose stools, often after meals

 • Sudden urgency